-r) Financial Reporting and Records
+q) Financial Reporting and Records

 The Corporation maintains a high standard of accuracy and completeness in its financial records.
-These records serve as a basis for managing the Corporation's business and are crucial for meeting obligations to employees, contractors, consultants, investors and others, as well as for compliance with regulatory, tax, financial reporting and other legal requirements.
-Employees, contractors, consultants, officers and directors of the Corporation who make entries into business records or who issue regulatory or financial reports, have a responsibility to fairly present all information in a truthful, accurate and timely manner.
-No employee, contractor, consultant, officer or director shall exert any influence over, coerce, mislead or in any way manipulate or attempt to manipulate the independent auditors of the Corporation.
+These records serve as a basis for managing the Corporation's business and are crucial for meeting obligations to Personnel, investors and others, as well as for compliance with regulatory, tax, financial reporting and other legal requirements.
+Personnel of the Corporation who make entries into business records or who issue regulatory or financial reports, have a responsibility to fairly present all information in a truthful, accurate and timely manner.
+No Personnel shall exert any influence over, coerce, mislead or in any way manipulate or attempt to manipulate the independent auditors of the Corporation.

-s) Record Retention
+r) Record Retention